mayadata-io/oep-e2e/testplan/docs/director/installation/tc-install-ssd-cstor.md

 ---
-id: tc-install-gcp-ssdlpv
+id: tc-install-ssd-cstor
-title: DOP Install on GCP With SSD
+title: DOP Install on GCP With cStor
-sidebar_label: TC-Install-GCP-SSDLPV
+sidebar_label: TC-Install-SSD-Cstor
 ---
 ------

-### Install DOP using helm on GCP with SSD underneath
+### Install DOP using cstor storage class with SSD disks

 ### Experiment Metadata

 <table>
   <tr>
     <th> TCID </th>
-    <th> TCNAME </th>
+    <th> TC NAME </th>
     <th> Type </th>
     <th> Description </th>
   </tr>
   <tr>
-    <td> TCID-iudi02 </td>
+    <td> TCID-iudi04 </td>
-    <td> TC-Install-GCP-SSDLPV </td>
+    <td> TC-Install-SSD-Cstor </td>
     <td> Install of DOP </td>
-    <td> Install DOP using helm on GCP with SSD underneath </td>
+    <td> Install DOP using helm and sc as cstor </td>
   </tr>
 </table>

 ### Prerequisites

-- Bring up 4 Vms in GCP 1 master 3 node.
-Select SSD disk during bringing up Vms.
+- Bring up 4 Vms 1 master 3 node.
+- SSD disks should be attached to each of the nodes.
 - Use any tool such as kops to spin up k8s cluster.
 It is suggested to have k8s version >= 1.12.0
 - All the nodes of the cluster should be in healthy state.
 - helm 3 should be installed on the k8s cluster.

 ### Details
-- In this test case we will install DOP on the k8s cluster using storage class as openebs-hostpath.
+- In this test case we will install DOP on the k8s cluster using storage class as cstor.
+For storage pool creation we will use ssd disks.

 ### Steps Performed in the test

 - Install OpenEBS latest version from OpenEBS doc.
 Use helm or operator method for it.

+- Create cstor storage pool using ssd disks and use this pool in cstor storage class.
+Follow the openebs doc to create storage pool and storage class.

 - Clone the director-charts-internal repo.